javedali99/python-data-visualization/README.md

 </br>

-This repository contains sample code scripts for creating awesome data visualizations using `python` from scratch with the help of example notebooks.
-For sample code for data visualization, please check individual folder.
+This repository contains sample code scripts for creating awesome data visualizations from scratch using different `python` libraries (such as `matplotlib`, `plotly`, `seaborn` etc.) with the help of example notebooks.
+For sample code with datasets, please check individual folder.

 </br>